Understanding Business Meal Deductions for Tax Breaks

 1) Meals with consultants and colleagues:

 Business owners often meet with consultants or colleagues to discuss upcoming projects or business strategies.
-If you must host a conference and take your team out for dinner, the cost is deductible as long as it isn't excessive.
+If an executive must host a conference and take their team out for dinner, the cost is deductible as long as it isn't excessive.
 An everyday meal necessary for business meetings can be deducted from taxes.

 2) Meals with current and potential clients and customers: